obj-p/Routing/README.md

 ## Usage

-Let's say you have a table view controller that will display account information once a user selects a cell.
+Let's say you have a table view controller that displays account information once a user selects a cell.
 An implementation of tableView:didSelectRowAtIndexPath: may look as such.

 ```swift
 override func tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath) {